UNSW vs USYD vs UTS: Which Sydney Uni Should You Choose in 2025?

 Since 2019, UNSW has adopted trimesters; a three-term structure with terms running for 10 weeks and a two-week holiday in between.

-The pro of trimesters is that it makes it easier to overload your courses.
+• It makes it easier to overload your courses.
 While with semesters, students can take a maximum of four courses per semester, 8 per year, with trimesters, students typically take three per trimester, 9 per year.
-Another added benefit is that it aligns with international schooling periods making exchange easier.
-However, the benefits stop there and the main reason trimesters were actually implemented was to help transition more international students into the university not to benefit domestic students.

 UNSW uses Moodle and has a strong focus on STEM and engineering.
 Expect rigorous coursework, detailed assignments, and lab-heavy content.